 This safe system of work covers the additional precautions to be followed in order to comply with PHE and BMF guidelines in England.
 There are separate regulations and guidance in place in Scotland and Wales.
-Delivered Sales - Phone, Click 'n' Collect and pre-

-- Communication: daily briefing and clear signage (see appendix) - Ensure to provide hand sanitiser, anti-bacterial wipes and disposable gloves to all staff - Increased cleaning and use of hand sanitiser - Facilitate social distancing by using clear signage and one-way systems - Consider the ventilation e.g., opening windows and airconditioning set-up - Consider mental health and well-being.
+- Communication: daily briefing and clear signage (see appendix) - Ensure to provide hand sanitiser and anti-viral wipes to all staff - Increased cleaning and use of hand sanitiser - Facilitate social distancing by using clear signage and one-way systems - Consider the ventilation e.g., opening windows and airconditioning set-up - Consider mental health and well-being.

-- Always keep at least 2 metres away from other people - if necessary, use flexible working hours and split shift teams to minimise the risk of people gathering.
-This may also mean repositioning desks and / or where staff sit during breaks - Operate a "one phone, terminal and card machine" to Pre-delivery calls a person policy - Wipe down desks, trade counters, telephones, desk stationery and credit card readers regularly with antibacterial wipes.
-Bin the wipes in branch waste refuse sack before tying it shut - Wash your hands with soap and warm water for 20 seconds regularly - Do not touch your eyes, nose or mouth if your hands are not clean - Ensure vending machines are switched off or sanitised after use - If necessary, arrange the workspaces to keep staff a suitable distance from each other.
-Consider the use of barriers and introduce back-to-back and side-to-side working arranged orders only
+- Always keep at least 2 metres away from other people

+if necessary, use flexible working hours and split shift teams to minimise the risk of people gathering.
+This may also mean repositioning desks and / or where staff sit during breaks - Operate a "one phone, terminal and card machine" to a person policy - Wipe down desks, trade counters, telephones, desk stationery and credit card readers regularly with antiviral wipes.
+Bin the wipes in branch waste refuse sack before tying it shut - Wash your hands with soap and water for 20 seconds regularly - Do not touch your eyes, nose or mouth if your hands are not clean - Ensure vending machines are switched off or sanitised after use - If necessary, arrange the workspaces to keep staff a suitable distance from each other.
+Consider the use of barriers and introduce back-to-back and side-to-side working

-- Toilet and bathroom facilities are cleaned and sanitised each day. - Reduce the need for face-to-face meetings by utilising technology. - Avoid crowding by setting maximum occupancy notices to rooms as required, for example, passenger lifts and kitchens.
+- Toilet and bathroom facilities are cleaned and sanitised each day - Reduce the need for face-to-face meetings by utilising technology - Avoid crowding by setting maximum occupancy notices to rooms as required, for example, passenger lifts, offices, kitchens and toilets.